 « Previous Page

-congratulations!
+If you have decided to start a healthy eating plan, congratulations!
 Making that decision is an important step in becoming a healthier person.

 Keep these key points in mind:

 It's important not to jump in too far too fast.
 Slow, steady steps will set you up for success.
 In this section you'll learn about the steps to follow in setting up a healthy eating plan: